Dynamics of Schwarz reflections: the mating phenomena

-which gives us the values of $?$ on all Farey numbers in $[0,1]$.
-In particular, $?$ is an increasing homeomorphism of $[0,1]$ that sends the vertices of level $n$ of the Farey tree to the vertices of level $n$ of the dyadic tree (see Figure~\ref{question_mark_tree}).
+which gives us the values of $\ciq$ on all rational numbers (Farey fractions) in $[0,1]$.
+In particular, $\ciq$ is an increasing homeomorphism of $[0,1]$ that sends the vertices of level $n$ of the Farey tree to the vertices of level $n$ of the dyadic tree (see Figure~\ref{question_mark_tree}).